 An introduction to derivatives

 Talk of derivatives flies around the investing world with much vigour.
-But many investors don’t fully understand the ins and outs of what derivatives are, how they work, and the role they play in the financial system.
+But many investors don’t fully understand the ins and outs of what derivatives are, how they work, and their role in the financial system.

 Because of this, investors tend to regard derivatives as the domain of professional or ‘advanced’ investors and traders.
 Perhaps rightly so.
-As such, today we’ll talk about derivatives and how an ordinary investor should approach them.
+Today, we’ll talk about derivatives and how an ordinary investor should approach them.

 How do derivatives work, and why do investors use them?

-Most derivatives are contracts.
-These contracts are inked between two (or more) parties and anchored to the price of an underlying asset, as described above.
-Typically, an investor enters into a derivative contract with an expectation (or fear) that the underlying asset’s price will fluctuate either to their advantage or disadvantage in the near future.
+Most derivatives are contracts between two or more parties anchored to the price of an underlying asset.
+Typically, an investor enters into a derivative agreement with an expectation (or fear) that the underlying asset’s price will fluctuate either to their advantage or disadvantage in the near future.

-As such, most derivative investors use these instruments to either ‘make a bet’ on an expectation that an asset’s price will rise or fall for the purpose of making a profit, or otherwise protect or hedge their positions or portfolio if a price movement does occur.
+As such, most derivative investors use these instruments to either ‘make a bet’ on an expectation that an asset’s price will rise or fall to make a profit or otherwise protect or hedge their positions or portfolio if a price movement does occur.

-These contracts can be (although aren’t always) traded on the ASX share market or the over-the-counter (OTC) market in a similar manner to ordinary ASX shares.
+These contracts can be (although aren’t always) traded on the ASX share market or the over-the-counter (OTC) market, similarly to ordinary ASX shares.
 Their issuance and trade is also regulated by the Australian Securities and Investment Commission (ASIC) in the same way other investments like shares and bonds are regulated.

 Let’s look at some derivative examples.